citation-coin/citation-coin/README.md

-# The currency of academia
+# Citations are the currency of academia.
+Now literally.

 Academic often say that citations are the currency of academia - Now they literally are.
 We already work for fake non-money like letters of recommendation, authorship, citations, or even the vague whiff of a permanent position.
 Now Citations are a real, tolkenised currency the blockchain.